 For more information, visit the Environmental Engineering Program website.

 The PhD in environmental engineering requires 30 credit hours of relevant graduate-level coursework, plus 30 credit hours of thesis credit.
 PhD students are also required to successfully complete a preliminary exam, a comprehensive exam and a final dissertation defense.

-The applicant for this degree must demonstrate the capability for both rigorous academic accomplishments and independent research.
+Applicants for this degree must demonstrate the capability for both rigorous academic accomplishments and independent research.

 All doctoral students must have completed the environmental engineering core courses (6 credit hours), and a quantitative analysis class (3 credit hours).
 Coursework must be completed with a minimum cumulative GPA of 3.00.

 Graduates of the department's MS program may transfer up to 30 credit hours of relevant graduate-level courses, pending program approval.
 Up to 21 credit hours of previous graduate-level work from another institution may be transferred with advisor and Graduate School approval.